malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 ---
 The Cloud Security is an essential skills for IT professionals and Certificate of Cloud Security Knowledge offers an excellent initial step.
 There is more to discover about CCSK from [Cloud Security Alliance](https://cloudsecurityalliance.org/education/ccsk/) who administer it.

-The following are the notes I took as part of learning towards CCSK.
+The following are the notes I jotted down as part of my learning towards CCSK.

 # 1. Cloud concepts